nemuulen/heat_stress_data_visualization/README.md

 This project represents the culmination of collaborative effort, thoughtful guidance, and the invaluable support of various individuals and resources.
 We wish to express our sincere gratitude to the following:
    - **Professor and Course Support**
       - **Professor Luyao (Sunshine) Zhang**: Your insightful guidance, engaging lectures, and unwavering support throughout the INFOSCI 301: Data Visualization and Information Aesthetics course were instrumental in shaping this project.
-Your encouragement to push the boundaries of our learning was deeply inspiring.
-      - **Classmates**: A special thanks to our peers in INFOSCI 301 for fostering a collaborative and supportive learning environment.
-Your feedback, discussions, and shared enthusiasm greatly enriched the quality of our project.
+      - **Classmates**: A special thanks to our peers in INFOSCI 301 for your insightful discussions and shared enthusiasm, which greatly enriched the quality of this project.
-   - **Open-Source Tools and Libraries** This project heavily relied on the contributions of the open-source databases, python and java libraries.
+   - **Open-Source Tools and Libraries** This project heavily relied on the contributions of open-source databases, python, and Java libraries.
 The following tools and frameworks were used in this project:
       - **Python Libraries**:
          - `pandas` for data processing
          - `folium`  for interactive mapping